Henry Knight: It's a strange place, the Hollow. Makes you feel so cold inside, so afraid.

-Sherlock Holmes: Your mind, it's so placid, straight-forward, barely used.
-Mine's like an engine, racing out of control, a rocket, tearing itself to pieces, trapped on the launch pad.
-I NEED A CASE!
+Sherlock Holmes: Your mind. it's so placid, straightforward, barely used.
+Mine's like an engine, racing out of control.
+A rocket, t-tearing itself to pieces, trapped on the launch pad.

-Dr. John Watson: You've just solved one, by harpooning a dead pig, apparantly.
+Dr. John Watson: [shouts] You've just solved one.
+By harpooning a dead pig, apparently.